-Depth merger refers to merging the orders in the market with different precision so that users can better observe the market.
-For instance, if the order is a limit order, the depth of the merger will not affect the transaction price of the order, and the transaction will eventually be executed at the actual setting price.
+Depth merger refers to merging pending orders in the market according to the current precision so that traders can better observe the market.
+Depth merger will not affect the transaction price of the order, and the order will still be executed at the preset price.

 Suppose the buying price is 0.123456, if we only keep 5 decimal places, it will be rounded off to 0.12345.